mariuszdrynda/low-level-language/README.md

 ### Pointers

 Pointers are simply integers sufficiently wide to represent all memory addresses.
+Pointers remembers type of variable they're pointing to, but this information is available only in compile time.
 ```
 // C
 int a = 5;